-We are the portfolio manager for each of the Funds under the terms of the Master Management Agreement with the Funds.
-We have entered into sub-advisory agreements with each of the firms listed in Section 8 under "Responsibility for Fund Operations - Portfolio Management Services" to provide portfolio management services to Counsel Global Fixed Income, Counsel Defensive Global Equity, Counsel Global Low Volatility Equity, Counsel Canadian Core Fixed Income and Counsel North American High Yield Bond.
+Except as noted below, Counsel is the portfolio manager for each of the Funds under the terms of its Management Agreement with the Funds.
+Counsel has entered into sub-advisory agreements with each of the firms listed below to provide portfolio management services to certain of the Funds.

 Under each of these agreements, the sub-advisor firms will designate a lead portfolio manager to make all portfolio decisions concerning each Fund (or the portion of each Fund) they advise, all necessary brokerage arrangements and to issue appropriate instructions to the custodian (or the sub-custodian) of the Funds to facilitate delivery and settlement of portfolio transactions.
 These firms are required to adhere to the investment objectives and investment strategies adopted by the Fund.
 They have each agreed to act honestly, in good faith and in the best interests of the Fund, and to use the degree of care, diligence and skill that a reasonably prudent person would exercise in the circumstances.
-We pay the sub-advisor fees out of the management fees we receive from each of the Funds.
+Counsel pays the sub-advisor fees out of the management fees it receives from each of the Funds.

-Each of the agreements listed below may be terminated by either party on 90 days' prior written notice to the other party (unless otherwise indicated in the chart below), or earlier in the event of (i) a breach of the agreement which has not been corrected; or (ii) immediately in the event that the sub-advisor is subject to a material regulatory issue that would affect the sub-advisor's ability to fulfil its obligations under the agreement; or (iii) immediately in the event of our, the advisor's or the sub-advisor's bankruptcy.
+Each of the agreements listed below may be terminated by either party on 90 days' prior written notice to the other party (unless otherwise indicated in the chart below), or earlier in the event of (i) a breach of the agreement which has not been corrected; or (ii) immediately in the event that the sub-advisor is subject to a material regulatory issue that would affect the sub-advisor's ability to fulfil its obligations under the agreement; or (iii) immediately in the event of Counsel's, the advisor's or the sub-advisor's bankruptcy.